bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

    },
    "identifier": {
        "LongName": "Unique identifier from Karolinska (KDEF) database",
-	   "Description": I"D from KDEF database used to identify the displayed image" }
+	   "Description": "ID from KDEF database used to identify the displayed image" }
 }
 ```